 When used as a carminative, caraway oil is often taken in combination with peppermint oil.

-Benefits of Caraway
+Health Benefits of Caraway

 To date, very few scientific studies have tested the health effects of caraway.
 However, some preliminary research indicates that caraway may offer certain health benefits.
 Here's a look at some key findings from the available studies: